Generating Fair Universal Representations using Adversarial Models: Preliminaries

 \section{Preliminaries}

-We consider a dataset $\mathcal{D}$ with $n$ entries where each entry is denoted as $(S,X,Y)$ where $S \in \mathcal{S}$ is a collection of sensitive features, $X \in \mathcal{X}$ is a collection of non-sensitive features, and $Y \in \mathcal{Y}$ is an a priori unknown collection of target (non-sensitive) features to be learned. { Let $\hat{Y}\in \mathcal{Y}$ be a prediction of $Y$.} \textit{We note that $S$ and $Y$ can be a collection of features or labels (e.g., $S$ can be gender, race, or sexual orientation, while $Y$ could be age, facial expression, etc.); for ease of writing, we use the term variable to denote both single and multiple features/labels}.
+Consider a dataset $\mathcal{D}$ with $n$ entries where each entry is a random tuple $(S,X,Y)\in \mathcal{S}\times\mathcal{X}\times\mathcal{Y}$ where $S$, $X$, and $Y$ are sensitive, non-sensitive, and target (non-sensitive) features, respectively, and $\hat{Y}\in \mathcal{Y}$ is a predictor of $Y$. {Note that $S$ and $Y$ can be a collection of features or labels (e.g., $S$ can be gender, race, sexual orientation, or a combination of these, while $Y$ could be age, facial expression, etc.); for ease of writing, we use the term variable to denote both single and multiple features/labels}.
 Instances of $X$, $S$, and $Y$ are denoted by $x$, $s$ and $y$, respectively.
-We assume that each entry $(X,S,Y)$ is independent and identically distributed (i.i.d.) according to $P(X,S,Y)$.
+The entries $(X,S,Y)$ of $\mathcal{D}$ are independent and identically distributed (i.i.d.) according to $P(X,S,Y)$.

-Recent results on fairness in learning applications guarantees that for a specific target variable, the prediction of a machine learning model is accurate with respect to (\textit{w.r.t.}) the target variable but unbiased \textit{w.r.t.} a sensitive variable.
-While more than two dozen measures for fairness have been proposed, the three oft-used fairness measures are demographic parity, equalized odds, and equality of opportunity.
-Demographic parity ensures complete independence between the prediction of the target variable and sensitive variable, and thus, this notion of fairness favors utility the least, especially when the target and sensitive variables are correlated \citep{hardt2016equality}.
-Equalized odds enforces this independence conditioned on the target variable thereby ensuring equal rates for true and false positives (wherein the target variable is binary) for all demographics.
-Equal opportunity ensures equalized odds for the true positive case alone \citep{hardt2016equality}.
+Recent results on algorithmic fairness guarantee that, for a specific target $Y$, the prediction of a machine learning model is accurate with respect to (\textit{w.r.t.}) $Y$ but unbiased \textit{w.r.t.} the sensitive $S$.
+While more than two dozen measures for fairness have been proposed, two oft-used fairness measures are demographic parity and equalized odds (and variants thereof).
+Demographic parity (DemP) ensures complete independence between the prediction of the target $\hat{Y}$ and the sensitive $S$; this notion of fairness favors utility the least, especially when $Y$ and $S$ are correlated \cite{hardt2016equality}.
+Equalized odds (EO) enforces this independence conditioned on $Y$, thereby ensuring equal rates for true and false positives (when $Y$ is binary) for all demographics.
+We now define DemP and EO formally (for binary $S$ and $Y$ as originally introduced).
+These definitions can be generalized to the non-binary setting and we do so in the sequel for fair representations.

-For the sake of completeness, we review these definitions briefly.
-We note that these definitions are often aimed at sensitive ($S$) and target ($Y$) features that are binary, and in reviewing these definitions below, we make this assumption too.
-However, we note that these definitions can be generalized to the non-binary setting; indeed, our own generalizations of these definitions as applied to representation setting do not make such an assumption.